-Divorce and separation affects children in many ways: they feel confused, insecure and that no one cares or loves them.
+Divorce and separation affect children in many ways: they feel confused, insecure and that no one cares or loves them.
 Here’s why and what to do.

 Both before and after divorce and separation a child’s world is falling apart.
 Children feel shocked, and experience loss and stability.
 They fear that they may be left alone or think that the divorce and separation is their fault.

 When you separate you decide not only for yourself.
 Your decision affects others, particularly your children.
 Their well being must be a priority.
-You are separate from your partner, not your children.
+Keep in mind that you are separate from your partner, not your children.